Thinking Fast and Slow in AI: AI Thinking, Fast and Slow

 \begin{question} Which capabilities are needed to perform various forms of moral judging and decision making?
 Do they require a specific notion of divergence?
 How do we model and deploy possibly conflicting normative ethical theories in AI?
-Are the various ethics theories tied to either system 1 or system 2, or do they need a combination of the two systems? \end{question}
+Are the various ethics theories tied to either system 1 or system 2? \end{question}